DataDog/documentation/content/en/real_user_monitoring/browser/advanced_configuration.md

 ### Replace view context

-Replace the context of your RUM view events and corresponding children events with `setViewContext(context: Context)` API.
+Replace the context of your RUM view events and corresponding child events with `setViewContext(context: Context)` API.

 {{< tabs >}}
 {{% tab "NPM" %}}